Optional Practical Training

 OPT Information Sessions

-The CISS hosts multiple OPT Information Sessions for you to learn more about the OPT process.
-A CISS International Student and Scholar Advisor will present an overview of the process and answer questions.
+The CISS hosts multiple OPT Information Sessions throughout the year for you to learn more about the OPT process.
+During these sessions, a CISS Advisor will present an overview of the OPT process and answer questions.

 OPT Information Sessions